Roofing contractors in

 Licensing Requirements

-Florida requires Certified Roofing Contractor license (CCC1326XXX series).
+Florida requires a state-issued roofing contractor license.
 Must pass business and finance exam plus roofing trade exam.
-Requires 4 years experience or technical education.
-Renewal every 2 years with continuing education.
+Requires 4 years experience or equivalent education.
+License renewal every 2 years with 14 hours continuing education.
+Local competency card may be required in some municipalities.

 Permit Requirements